CLAYTON STATE NEWS

 Although the demand for STEM (Science, Technology, Engineering, and Math) graduates continues to grow, it appears that students are withdrawing from these major concentrations at alarming rates, according to administrators.

-Alumni Spotlight: Marsha Anderson
+Alumni Spotlight: Letitia Naghise

 Spivey Hall Young Artists Director named Music Educator of the Year